 Each week, you will take one weekly quiz.
-Weekly quizzes are worth 6 points each; the lowest three scores are dropped.
+Weekly quizzes are worth 7 points each; the lowest three scores are dropped.
 You have one attempt and 60 minutes for each quiz.

-• HOMEWORK:
+• Homework:

 Homework is absolutely critical to your success in this course.
 The only way to learn how to do mathematics is by doing mathematics.
 The WebAssign homework assignments are worth 4 points each.
 There are 13 of them, but homework counts only 40 points in your total grade.
 At the end of the semester your total points for WebAssign homework will be recorded in Canvas.
+To access your Homework use the WebAssign Homework bar from the menu on the left hand side in Canvas.